 450g onions, peeled and chopped

 Preheat oven to 220°C/gas 7.

-To make the pastry, place the wholemeal and white flour in a basin and rub in the butter with your finger tips until you have a breadcrumb-like mixture.
+To make the pastry, place the wholemeal and white flour, baking powder and salt in a basin and rub in the butter with your finger tips until you have a breadcrumb-like mixture.
 Gradually add the water and mix in with a knife to form a dough.
 Wrap in clingfilm and leave in the fridge for 20 minutes.

 In a large pan of salted water, boil the potatoes and celeriac until just tender, then drain and return to the pan.

 Heat the olive oil in a pan and gently sautee the onions until golden.
 Add the onions to the potatoes and celeriac along with the butter, parsley, 100g of the cheese, garlic, milk, salt and pepper and combine well.